 Throughout the documentary, you will not only become a champion of these boys that so badly deserve a fresh start, but will also get a detailed, first-hand look inside one of the US’s most notorious cults.

 In My Scientology Movie, Louis Theroux provides an AMAZING glimpse into Scientology with a really unique perspective.

-High ranking ex-member Marty Rathbun plays a particularly important role, providing in-depth knowledge of the bizarre inner workings of the cult – things like how they punish their members, their made-up words for things, and the tactics they use to harass ex-members.
+High ranking ex-member Marty Rathbun plays a particularly important role in the documentary.
+His in-depth knowledge of the bizarre inner workings of the cult is invaluable.
+He recounts things like how they punish members, secret communication, and the tactics they use to harass ex-members.

 Even if you think you know all there is to know about scientology, you will still get a lot out of this film.
 It’s informative AND really entertaining.

 Of all the cult documentaries on Netflix, this is definitely one of the best!
 Add it to your queue.

 Holy Hell tells the story of the Buddhafield cult, an unsuspecting Hollywood cult led by Michel Rostand that managed to evade detection….well, basically forever.